bicpi/bicpi.github.io/_posts/2015-08-01-run-phpspec-when-saving-files-with-gulp-and-phpstorm.markdown

 ---
 layout: post
 title: "Run phpspec when saving files with gulp and PhpStorm"
 date: 2015-08-01 20:10:19
-categories: phpspec gulp PhpStorm TDD
+redirect_from: /phpspec/gulp/phpstorm/tdd/2015/08/01/run-phpspec-when-saving-files-with-gulp-and-phpstorm/
 ---

 In our weekly Code Kata at [work](http://www.sessiondigital.de/), we're exercising TDD using